ibexa/documentation-user/docs/pim/products.md

 - Color - presented as a hex value
 - Float - represents a number with fractions
 - Integer - represents a number without fractions (a whole number)
-- Measurement (range) - measurement with a given unit and minimum/maximum values selectable per Product Type
+- Measurement (range) - measurement with a given unit and minimum/maximum values selectable per product type
 - Measurement (single) - measurement with a single value in given unit
 - Selection - one of a list of customizable options

 Each attribute belongs to an attribute group.
-An example of an attribute group can be dimensions (which consists of length, width, height, and so on).
+An example of an attribute group can be dimensions (which consists of length, width, and height).

 ## Products

-Products are instances of a particular Product Type.
+Products are instances of a particular product type.
-A product is an object that is based on a Product Type template.
+A product is an object that's based on a product type template.
 Products can have variants that you build around attributes.
 They can be categorized and organized into catalogs.